 While much of this may be out of your control, it should be a strong consideration when plotting your career path and making key job decisions.
 While it might be fun to work for the underdog and tilt against windmills, there’s something to be said for knocking one out of the park and milking that cachet for a while.

 Even if you don’t get the chance to helm a hockey-stick-growth unicorn, filling your resume with prominent wins and successful initiatives shows you’re not just an ambitious wannabe; but rather an experienced veteran with good instincts and execution.
 It may not be fair, but there’s a reason companies poach talent from big-name firms while scrappy product managers from failed ventures struggle to stand out.

 Once you’re hired, it’s also helpful to identify an area where you can earn a quick win internally.

 “Look around and try to pinpoint the areas where you can jump in and make things better than they are now,” says Elena Sviridenko of Sigma Software.
-“Look for the relatively quick improvements that matter in the context of your company, product, and team: small-but long-awaited/small-but-cool feature shipped, better acceptance criteria format adopted, backlog prioritized, blockers resolved, lasting conflict ceased, etc.”
+“Look for the relatively quick improvements that matter in the context of your company, product, and team: small-but long-awaited/small-but-cool feature shipped, better acceptance criteria format adopted, product backlog prioritized, blockers resolved, lasting conflict ceased, etc.”

 Building product management credibility is your job and yours alone; while your boss might set you up for success, give you some pointers and put you in position to excel, you’re the only one who can make it happen, being a highly effective product manager will help.
 So don’t expect it to spontaneously occur—put in the effort from Day One to build up your rep in the office.